near/nearcore/tools/congestion-model/README.md

 }
 ```

-Internally, this uses an [`AnyMap`](https://github.com/chris-morgan/anymap)
+Internally, this uses a `HashMap<TypeId, Box<dyn Any>>` allowing to store any
-allowing to store any retrieve any data in a type-safe way without
+retrieve any data in a type-safe way without data serialization.
-data serialization.

 In the end, go to [src/main.rs] and add your strategy to the list of tested
 strategies.